 3. Consider leaving your kids at home – When the kids enter the store, they’re excited and want to buy just about everything; it’s almost like Christmas!
 Even though we think we’re in charge and can easily say “NO,” our kids can still pressure us into buying things they don’t need.

 4. Brand name versus store name – Compare the prices between the brand and store name supplies.
 In some cases, there may be no difference in quality.
 Give the store brand a try and see how the product holds up.

 5. Research – Review the store ads and try to figure out what their loss leaders (items priced at a loss to get you in the store) are.
 Is it crayons, notebooks, or folders?
 If different stores in your area have different loss leaders, you may be able to save significantly.

-7. Consider shopping at garage sales or thrift stores – If you don’t have a supply of clothes in your basement, consider shopping at local garage sales or thrift stores.
+6. Consider shopping at garage sales or thrift stores – If you don’t have a supply of clothes in your home from your other kids, consider shopping at local garage sales or thrift stores.
 You may be able to pick up gently-used shoes, clothes, jackets, backpacks, and more.

-8. Use social media and the internet to find deals – We all know how popular Facebook and Twitter have become over the past few years.
-Consider following your favorite brands or stores on these social media outlets.
-They may send out information about upcoming sales or offer coupons.
-If you visited some stores and the shelves are already bare, consider online retailers like Amazon.
+7. Use social media and the internet to find deals – We all know how popular social media has become.
+Consider following your favorite brands or stores on social media platforms.
+They may send out information about upcoming sales or coupons.
+If you visited some stores and the shelves are already bare, consider online retailers.

 8. Buy in bulk – Since school supply prices are good this time of year, consider buying supplies that will have to be replaced throughout the school year.